 Ariel photography and film use to be the luxury of serious documentary filmmakers with a serious budget… not any more.

-The Phantom 4 will be an extremely useful tool in any documentary film-makers toolbox.
+We are sure you will agree the DJI Inspire will be an extremely useful tool in any documentary film-makers toolbox.

 DJI Osmo 4K